andrevidela/Research-report/Thesis/index.md

                   ValOnce (S v)
 ```

-However looking at the AST for pattern matching clauses we see that it does not carry any information about the original value that was matched:
+However, looking at the AST for pattern matching clauses we see that it does not carry any information about the original value that was matched:

 ```haskell
 data CaseAlt : List Name -> Type where